Tuesday, December 31, 2024

 Keven's eyes remained locked on Alicia while embracing Giselle in his arms.
 "Oi!
 There's me cheeky luv.
 Howya doin', Pickle?"

-Giselle closed her eyes and nuzzled the bewildered pink-and-orange feline with her cheek.
-The Look melted into an actual smile as Giselle caressed her cheek against its soft fur and kissed its head more times than Alicia could count.
+She closed her eyes and nuzzled the bewildered feline in her arms.
+The Look melted into an actual smile as Giselle caressed its soft fur with her cheek and kissed it on the head more times than Alicia could count.
 "Party Girl haffa go now, okay?
 I wuv you sooooo much!
 I'm gonna miss you!"
+She turned and dumped the confused, chubby little darling into the reluctant arms of the Prince of Synth Punk Fusion (self-proclaimed).

-The moment Mr. Cattywampus changed hands, the switch flipped from "docile" to "hostile," and the claws came out, sinking first into leather and then man-flesh, illustrating why humans evolved to wear shirts.
-"Owowowow oi!
-This li'l furball ain't riding with me!"
+The moment Mr. Cattywampus changed hands, the switch flipped from "docile" to "hostile."
+The claws came out, sinking first into leather and then man-flesh, illustrating why humans evolved to wear shirts.

-"You two have fun, alright?"
-Giselle maintained that brilliant smile throughout Keven's protestations.
-She turned to face Alicia for the first time and pre-excused the incoming confession with a shrug, "Wampy doesn't like riding in the Pink Lightning.
+"She's busy.
+You two have fun, alright?"
+Giselle maintained that brilliant smile despite Keven’s clear frustration.
+She turned to face Alicia for the first time and pre-excused the incoming confession with a shrug.
+"Wampy doesn't like riding in the Pink Lightning.
 I forgot until we were already like halfway, so your seat might smell a little.
 It's fine.
 The maids say it eventually washes out."

 Wow, Alicia marveled.
 He's even more British in person.